calvinucheoma/talent-plus-assessment-test/README.md

 #### Build the docker image

-To build the Docker image, run the following command:
+To build the Docker image, run the following command in the root folder of the application:

 ```sh
   docker build -t my-react-app .